jsonpoindexter/synchrobike/README.md

 The goal of this project is to synchronize amazing LED animations and colors across countless wiresless LED nodes.

-Range: I was able to succesfully sync two nodes at a distance of 180m before running out of line of sight.
+Range: I was able to successfully sync two nodes at a distance of 180m before running out of line of sight.
+Current code

+## Current Status:
+Sudo-randomly generated noise LED animation, color pallets, and animation direction sync with all nodes connected to the mesh network.

 ## Planned Features:
 * Synchronized LED animations across mesh nodes.